 In alphabetical order:

 This apiary is based in West Seattle and from what I can gather has hives both in the city and outside of it.
-Their honey is imaginatively packaged and they also have some interesting honey-related products such as a pretty cool looking bar of soap.
-You can find their honey all over the place.
+Their honey is imaginatively packaged and they also make some interesting honey-related products.
+You can find their honey at farmers markets - I've seen them at the Fremont market, for instance.